Azure-Samples/azure-spring-apps-blue-green/README.md

 ## Workflows in this sample

 This sample repository includes 3 sample workflows for deploying applications to Azure Spring Cloud.
+Each workflow deploys the piggymetrics gateway application to Azure Spring Cloud service.
+Piggymetrics has been added to this repository as a submodule.
+You can change this application for your own through the parameters in each of the workflows.

 ### Simple Workflow